 The constitution guarantees the right to a fair trial, in particular when a citizen's liberty is at stake.
 The United States Supreme Court has held that "[f]ew interests under the Constitution are more fundamental than the right to a fair trial by impartial jurors[.]"
 Gentile v State Bar of Nevada, 501 US 1030, 1031 (1991).
-The trial court failed to provide a fair trial for Mr. Wood.
-The first issue which deprived Mr. Wood of a fair trial was the trial court's ruling that only the Prosecutor was permitted to argue the elements of the crime, i.e. whether or not a trial occurred and whether or not there were actual jurors in the Yoder case (Trial Tr., Vol. II(a), pg.
+Despite Judge Jaklevic's repeated references to the Sixth Amendment guarantee of a fair trial, the Trial Court failed to provide a fair trial for Mr. Wood.
+The first issue which deprived Mr. Wood of a fair trial was the Trial Court's ruling that only the Prosecutor was permitted to argue the elements of the crime, i.e. whether or not a trial occurred and whether or not there were jurors in the Yoder case (Trial Tr., Vol. II(a), pg.
 10; Trial Tr., Vol II(b), pgs.
-99-100) (for full analysis on this issue, please see above, pgs.
-18-19).
+99-100) (for full analysis on this issue, please see above).

 The second issue which deprived Mr. Wood of a fair trial was that he was not permitted to properly cross-examine a witness. "[T]he Sixth Amendment's right of an accused to confront the witnesses against him is likewise a fundamental right and is made obligatory on the States by the Fourteenth Amendment."
 Pointer v Texas, 380 US 400, 403 (1965).
-The trial court improperly prohibited Mr. Wood from cross-examining Magistrate Lyons regarding three issues of bias and credibility (Trial Tr., Vol. I, pgs.
+The Trial Court improperly prohibited Mr. Wood from cross-examining Magistrate Lyons regarding three issues of bias and credibility (Trial Tr., Vol. I, pgs.
 140-144).

-The first example of bias was how Magistrate Lyons was a witness to the crime, confronted Mr. Wood outside the courthouse, yet he also improperly presided over Mr. Wood's arraignment on that same day.
-Yet, the trial court improperly prohibited Mr. Wood from delving into these issues.
+The first example of bias the Trial Court prohibited was how Magistrate Lyons was a witness to the crime, confronted Mr. Wood outside the courthouse, yet he also improperly presided over Mr. Wood's arraignment on that same day.
 The second example of bias was how Magistrate Lyons set an unconstitutionally high bond of \$150,000.00 (10%) for Mr. Wood two days before Thanksgiving, for a married man with seven children who owned a business in the community and was absolutely no flight risk whatsoever.
 The third example of bias was that Magistrate Lyons refused to appoint Mr. Wood an attorney at the arraignment.

-The trial court prohibited all of these issues from being raised at trial.
-The right of cross-examination is "one of the safeguards essential to a fair trial," yet the trial court refused to permit Mr. Wood to cross-examine Magistrate Lyons on these issues.
+The Trial Court prohibited all of these issues from being raised at trial.
+The right of cross-examination is "one of the safeguards essential to a fair trial," yet the Trial Court refused to permit Mr. Wood to cross-examine Magistrate Lyons on these issues.
 Id. at 404.
 Our Supreme Court has held: